 Why a Sleeping Hammock?

-Consider the fact that baby hammocks provide babies with a longer and more restful night’s sleep.
+Consider the fact that baby hammocks provide babies with a longer, better rest.
 Granted, adults are not babies (at least some of them 😉 ).
 That said, do you think that grown-ups might be able to enjoy these same benefits from a similar sleeping position?

 In my opinion, it was worth a try.

 Check out the following video on what it’s like to switch from sleeping in a traditional bed to a hammock…

 See the Yucatan Hammock Here